travelmarx/scrapbook101/docs/index.md

 Creating this site was an odyssey into new tools and practices that we thought were interesting to document as well.
 If you want to know a little bit about how this site was created, see [About This Site][about].

-We also have documentation created with [docFX][docfx], which is here https://travelmarx.github.io/scrapbook101core/.
-Docfx enables use to build documentation like shown here (conceptual topics) along with the API documentation (which we can't with the technology used here, Jekyll).
+We also have documentation created with [docFX][docfx], which is here [travelmarx.github.io/scrapbook101core/][newsite].
+Docfx enables you to build documentation like shown here (conceptual topics) along with the API documentation (which we can't with the technology used here, Jekyll).

 [about]: about-this-site
 [web]: https://travelmarx.github.io/scrapbook101/